 If you’re living your life with an arrest warrant in Central Texas, it means you’re driving around under constant threat of spending the next 24 hours or more in jail.
 You could be wanted for as big a crime as murder or something as small as forgetting to pay a ticket for driving one mile over the speed limit.
 If you roll through a stop sign or change lanes without a turn signal, you could wind up behind bars.

 If there’s a warrant out for you, it won’t go away by itself.
 A warrant or failure to appear does not expire.
 You must act to take care of it, or, someday, you’re likely to get caught.
 A criminal defense lawyer can help you take care of your warrants, and, depending on your circumstances, you may never have to see the inside of a jail cell.

 If there’s a warrant out for your arrest, for failure to appear or because you’re a wanted suspect or fugitive, Georgetown warrant lawyer Michael J. Price can help you resolve your issue and move on with your life.

-Law Office of Michael J. Price knows the criminal justice systems in Williamson County and Bell County inside and out.
+Price & Twine, PLLC knows the criminal justice systems in Williamson County and Bell County inside and out.
 Michael J. Price will do his best to help you put your warrant aside and can also represent you on any underlying criminal charges the warrant may have stemmed from.

-If there’s a warrant out for you, or you think there might be one, call Law Office of Michael J. Price today at (512) 354-1880.
+If there’s a warrant out for you, or you think there might be one, call Price & Twine, PLLC today at (512) 354-1880.
 Michael J. Price serves clients with warrants out in Williamson and Bell Counties, including in the cities of Georgetown, Round Rock, Leander, Cedar Park, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.